KeneanDita/Terminal-chatbot/README.md

    ```bash
    pip install -r requirements.txt
    ```

-## 🚀 Usage
+4. Replace the space provided with your API key

-Run the chatbot using the following command:
+** Run the chatbot using the following command in your terminal: **
 - For Gemini
 ```bash
 python Gemini.py